t3brightside/awesomeicons/README.md

 ## Installation

  - From TER: **awesomeicons**, or composer: **t3brightside/awesomeicons**
- - Include static template if Font Awesome is not loaded in your system yet
+ - Include static template if Font Awesome is not loaded in your system.
+ - Change template constant to include CSS from local source.
+CDN version is used by default.
- - Check extensions configuration for disabling icon tabs or enabling only for certain content types
+ - Check extension configuration for disabling icon tabs or enabling only for certain content types.

 ## Usage

 NOTE!
 No front end rendering included.
 This you have to do in your own templates.
-Use tx_awesomeicons_icon field from tt_content and pages tables in your front end templates.
+Use tx_awesomeicons_icon field from tt_content and pages tables in your templates.

 ## Sources